cwmoss/mullitics/README.md

 session/ visits are calculated like this:
 `session = md5(ip adress + user agent header + date(ymd) + salt)`

+this is by no means accurate. but for me -- and maybe for you too -- it is accurate enough. and it is easier than processing log files.

 # integration options

 ### symbolic link to htdocs